MarlinFirmware/MarlinDocumentation/_basics/install_platformio_vscode.md

 Terminal tab provide log of the build process with errors (red) and informational warnings (yellow).
 - The panel can be re-sized.
-- The console can be scrolled via the mouse scroll wheel or with the scroll bar*.
+- The console can be scrolled via the mouse scroll wheel or with the scroll bar.
 - Text can be highlighted and copied to the clipboard.

 Errors usually tell exactly what's wrong in configuration and often provide instructions to fix.
 First error is most relevant, others might be just result of first one and don't provide any useful info.
 When asking communtity for support please provide full build log or screenshot with first errors.